 Learning Types

-Chorum’s memory system stores four distinct types of knowledge, each serving a different purpose.
+Chorum’s memory system stores distinct types of knowledge, each serving a different purpose.
+The system is domain-aware — when your project is about code, it extracts patterns, decisions, and invariants.
+When it’s about creative writing, it extracts characters, settings, plot threads, and more.
 Understanding these types helps you curate your project’s memory effectively.

 Why This Matters